sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/03 - Taste of Reality/1 - Morning at the Inn.md

 Breakfast in Hateno Village's inn consisted of wheat biscuits, lightly sprinkled with sugar, soaking in a milk bowl.
 Simple, but surprisingly delicious, Prima explained that the main ingredients were easily sourced from Hateno's own farming population - and the sugar cane bought from travelling merchants and processed locally.

-It was a look into the economy of Hyrule, something you hadn't put serious thought into.
+It was a small look into the economy of Hyrule, something you hadn't put serious thought into.
 From your time playing the game, of *course* travellers selling goods kept Hyrule going, especially after the Calamity - villages and communities would grow and breed what they could, but what they couldn't?
 Of *course* they'd need to trade with other villages.

+Since the other person using the inn had already left, it was you and Prima out on the inn's balcony, and watching Hateno Village awaken.
+As the sleep ebbed away, cool air blowing through the hill, and the simple but tasty meal filling your stomach, you and the innkeeper chatted about your lives.

+In